 VMware (VMW) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the cloud computing company had lost 4.9% over the past month, lagging the Computer and Technology sector's gain of 2.56% and the S&P 500's gain of 3.51% in that time.
+Coming into today, shares of the cloud computing company had lost 8.67% in the past month.
+In that same time, the Computer and Technology sector gained 6.92%, while the S&P 500 gained 6.78%.

-Investors will be hoping for strength from VMW as it approaches its next earnings release.
+VMW will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect VMW to post earnings of $1.45 per share.
 This would mark a year-over-year decline of 9.38%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.80 billion, up 14.86% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.80 billion, up 14.86% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for VMW.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-VMW is currently sporting a Zacks Rank of #3 (Hold).
+VMW currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, VMW currently has a Forward P/E ratio of 23.64.
-This represents a discount compared to its industry's average Forward P/E of 31.98.
+Digging into valuation, VMW currently has a Forward P/E ratio of 23.26.
+This valuation marks a discount compared to its industry's average Forward P/E of 32.98.

-Investors should also note that VMW has a PEG ratio of 1.78 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Software was holding an average PEG ratio of 2.76 at yesterday's closing price.
+Meanwhile, VMW's PEG ratio is currently 1.75.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Computer - Software industry currently had an average PEG ratio of 2.79 as of yesterday's close.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 114, which puts it in the top 45% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 154, which puts it in the bottom 40% of all 250+ industries.

 Click to get this free report